gim4p/cruise_track_tool/README.md

 [download](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/gim4p/cruise_track/tree/main/cruisetrack)
 ([DownGit](https://minhaskamal.github.io/DownGit/#/home) by [MinhasKamal](https://github.com/MinhasKamal))

 Clicking this download link ((https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/gim4p/cruise_track/tree/main/cruisetrack)) recently triggers a warning for viruses or malware.
 Alternatively, you can download the folders directly.
-Simply rezip the "cruisetrack" folder which is located in the main folder "cruise_track_tool-main".
+Simply rezip the "cruise_track" folder which is located in the main folder "cruise_track_tool-main".
 You can then use this re-zipped folder to install the tool via the "Install from ZIP" option in the Plugin Installer.

 #### with symlink